Simple

 simple("${body.doSomething}")

-You can also use the null safe operator (?.) to avoid NPE if for example the body does NOT have an address
+You can also use the null safe operator (?.) to avoid NPE if, for example, the body does NOT have an address

 simple("${body?.address?.street}")